Built For

 The result is WizPosTM 2.0: an AI-first ecosystem with local Electron runtime, ReactJS-powered product interfaces, backend-connected operations, encrypted local storage, encrypted cloud POS backup, real-time multi-location and multi-till monitoring, and advanced user management.

 The information architecture was reshaped around real operating sectors rather than generic POS menus.
-Core target sectors include:
+WizPos 2.0 extends from the sales counter into the service points that hospitality and SME operators run every day.

 I own the full pipeline: research, product strategy, design in Sketch, interaction prototyping in Principle, UI implementation in HTML/CSS, and delivery alignment with ReactJS/Electron/backend engineering.
-What I design is what gets built, because I stay inside execution.
+What I design is connected to execution, because I stay close to how the product is actually built.

 I collaborated closely with: